-By Jock Monteith 9th March 2018
+By Jock Monteith 22nd December 2022

 My late friend Bob Grant who served for decades as Head Ghillie on Kinnaird was the first man to advise me of the salmon fishing brilliance of this particular Kinnaird pool.
 I was booked on a guided job on the River Spey and Bob volunteered to give me a hand and to see his salmon fishing roots once again at Tulchan.
 That was one of the most fascinating car journeys from Logierait to Castle Grant from a 'pure knowledge' professional salmon man point of view and I truly wish we'd been fishing the River Thurso!
 The Kinnaird Beat Head Ghillie these days Martin Edgar is clearly following in Bob's footsteps and already has 17+ seasons under his belt assuring all guests the most intimate of fishing information on how best to approach each and everyone of the many Kinnaird beat hot spots.

-The Lower Kinnaird Guay Pool Neck
+The Neck Of The Lower Kinnaird Guay Pool

-The Guay Pool neck which fishes from either the left or the right hand bank in low water conditions is the 'Gleneagles' of salmon fishing lies for holding salmon.
-The majority of Guay Pool salmon fishers will choose the 'easier to wade' gravelled right hand bank but my preference has always been the left bank of the Guay Pool as the fly 'hangs' better in low water as it swings over the numerous salmon lies in the neck of this sub surface 'feature strewn' pool neck.
+The Guay Pool neck which fishes from either the left or the right hand bank in low water conditions is the finest of salmon fishing lies for stopping & holding salmon.
+The majority of Guay Pool salmon fishers will choose the 'easier to wade' gravelled right hand bank but my preference has always been the left bank of the Guay Pool as the fly 'hangs' better in low water as it swings over the numerous salmon lies in the neck of this sub surface 'boulder strewn' pool neck.
 Salmon also don't see much of a northward swinging fly which I think gets their attention better!
-The deep water in off the left hand bank also means that salmon will often tail your fly and nip it just as you're hand lining prior to the re-cast.
+The deep water in off the left hand bank also means that salmon will often tail your fly and nip it just as you're 'carefully' hand lining in prior to the re-cast.

-The Lower Kinnaird Guay Pool Mid Section
+The Lower Kinnaird Guay Pool Middle Section

 The Lower Kinnaird Guay Pool Tail Section